-This guide will show you how you can survive modern life without a CD/DVD drive in your laptop.
-We will provide you with suggestions and recommendations to overcome the lack of an optical drive.
+This guide will show you how to survive modern life without a CD/DVD drive on your laptop.
+In addition, we will provide you with suggestions and recommendations to overcome the lack of an optical drive.
 You are not alone.
 Many laptop users these days do not have optical drives, and they get along just fine.

 Get a USB External Optical Drive